chris-ouko/phase-1-project/README.md

 3. Click the "Search" button to retrieve cat images that match your criteria.

 4. Enjoy adorable cat images with your selected preferences.

+5. Do not forget to like and comment on the cats you strike a connnection with!
+Use the like and comment buttons below the cat image once it loads.

 ## Customization